 Untreated Dislocated Jaw Treatment Questions and Answers

 If you have dislocated your jaw and require treatment or more information on what treatments are available to you, read our below Q and A page.
 Request an appointment online at Koala® Center For Sleep & TMJ Disorders today!
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 Should I go to the ER for a dislocated jaw?